-Many business owners have a spouse working in the business.
-Often, that spouse works for no pay or benefits, But, if your spouse works on a regular basis as an employee, you might consider putting your spouse on the payroll as an official employee, for several reasons.
+Many married couples work in their business together and sometimes one spouse works for no pay or benefits, But, if your spouse works on a regular basis as an employee, you might consider putting your spouse on the payroll as an official employee, for several reasons.
 There are some advantages - and disadvantages - to classifying your spouse as an employee.

 Your spouse may also be a part-owner of the business, and he or she may receive dividends (if the business is a corporation) or a share of the net income from a partnership or LLC.
 In this case, if your spouse works on a day-to-day basis in the business you may decide not to pay a salary to this person in addition to the money received as an owner.